 But here is what we are not born with: information, data, rules, software, knowledge, lexicons, representations, algorithms, programs, models, memories, images, processors, subroutines, encoders, decoders, symbols, or buffers – design elements that allow digital computers to behave somewhat intelligently.
-Not only are we not born with such things, we also don’t develop them – ever.
+Not only are we not born with such things we also don’t develop them – ever.

 We don’t store words or the rules that tell us how to manipulate them.
 We don’t create representations of visual stimuli, store them in a short-term memory buffer, and then transfer the representation into a long-term memory device.
 We don’t retrieve information or images or words from memory registers.
 Computers do all of these things, but organisms do not.Aeon

-The above list of terms and quote has to do with a common metaphor used for describing human cognition: a computer.
+The above list of terms and quotes has to do with a common metaphor used for describing human cognition: a computer.
 While we as human beings are inevitably going to use metaphors in helping us understand ourselves, like any other content of thought we can get too caught up in it, losing the trees for the forest.
-Further, if we don’t question the assumptions of our metaphor we can run ourselves directly into difficulty that otherwise could have been avoided.
+Further, if we don’t question the assumptions of our metaphor we can run ourselves directly into a difficulty that otherwise could have been avoided.

 Rather than looking at our minds as retrieval devices, consider instead a painter.
-We have the canvas of our biology, social structure, and relationships working with the paints of our senses, reflexes and learning mechanisms.
+We have the canvas of our biology, social structure, and relationships working with the paints of our senses, reflexes, and learning mechanisms.
 Information here is not like data in a machine, a part of reality to be retrieved from within it.
 Rather, what we consider information/facts are the resulting images pieced together through learning processes within our own personal history.

 This is not a call for a post-fact society.
-Nor are we getting into the swamp of declaring every opinion is the equal of any other.
-Such is more concerned with the functions of our learning and it’s application within different areas of life.
+Nor are we getting into the swamp of declaring every opinion is equal to any other.
+Such is more concerned with the functions of our learning and its application within different areas of life.
 We’re here simply considering the basic process of how we develop a worldview.
 And at that level, it is little wonder we love the feeling of rightness and continuity.
 Where we get into the weeds/swamp of difficulty is mistaking the end result of our thinking strategy with the strategy itself and declaring our personal perspective equivalent to the whole of reality itself.
 Talk about ego!

 Where this leads us is to consider ourselves and our beliefs about the world differently.
 Rather than our beliefs being reflections of the world itself, they are attempts at piecing together the varieties of information our body/mind parses from within the world.
 Even we ourselves can be seen as paintings on a canvas, so long as we never forget there is still paint to be used and space to be painted upon.

-When we stop and rest upon a single thought/idea and think we have no more room to move, the result is fusion, stagnation and anxiety as we attempt to keep reality molded to only one form.
+When we stop and rest upon a single thought/idea and think we have no more room to move, the result is fusion, stagnation, and anxiety as we attempt to keep reality molded to only one form.
 Further, such fusion makes us incapable of seeing how those around us, including our loved ones, are moving along the same process we are.
-When they see differently, when they express themselves in alternative fashion, they are not being contrary to a singular correct reality, but instead are working within it, just from a different vantage point.
+When they see differently, when they express themselves in an alternative fashion, they are not being contrary to a singular correct reality, but instead are working within it, just from a different vantage point.